 We frequently update the article below.
 It contains many of the most up to date cancellations and policies in the travel industry.
 You may find it useful to bookmark it:

 The bottom line: Before you cancel your upcoming vacation over coronavirus concerns, make sure that you understand the terms of your cancellation.

-When Airbnb updated its coronavirus cancellation policy on March 30 to include a 100 percent refund for guests with reservations through May 31, hosts jumped for joy as well.
+When Airbnb updated its coronavirus cancellation policy on March 30, 2020 to include a 100 percent refund for guests with reservations through May 31 (*updated in Sept. to cover reservations through Oct.
+31, 2020), hosts jumped for joy as well.
 The updated policy provided financial relief for guests and hosts.
 However, soon after Airbnb announced that update, our team began receiving pleas for help from bewildered travelers who were unable to qualify.

 Michael Langlois was one of those travelers.